SimonGubbins/FMDVInBuffalo/README.txt

 This folder contains the Matlab scripts and functions, as well the necessary data files, to implement the parameter estimation methods in:

-Jolles et al. (2020) Endemic persistence of a highly contagious pathogen: foot-and-mouth disease in its wildlife reservoir.
-Science (in press)
+Jolles et al. (2021) Endemic persistence of a highly contagious pathogen: foot-and-mouth disease in its wildlife reservoir.
+Science 374, 104-109 (doi:10.1126/science.abd2475).

 DOI for code: 10.5281/zenodo.5121203